-• Computers have separate memory areas for program instructions and data using internal data buses, allowing simultaneous access to both instructions and data.
+Computers have separate memory areas for program instructions and data using internal data buses, allowing simultaneous access to both instructions and data.

 Von-Neumann Architecture Harvard Architecture Single memory to be shared by both code and data.
 Separate memories for code and data.
-Processor needs to fetch code in a separate clock cycle and data in another clock cycle.
-So it requires two clock cycles.
-Single clock cycle is sufficient, as separate buses are used to access code and data.
+Processor needs to fetch code in a separate clock Single clock cycle is sufficient, as cycle and data in another clock cycle.
+So it separate buses are used to access code requires two clock cycles. and data.
 Higher speed, thus less time consuming.
 Slower in speed, thus more time- consuming.
 Simple in design.
 Complex in design.